 Grading: Assessments include both written and oral compositions, evaluating vocabulary, reading comprehension, and writing proficiencies.
 Grades are also given for homework and class participation.

-Science (3 credits) –Using a STEM-based approach, this course will be a reinforcement of the Science and Engineering Practices that are aligned with the Next Generation Science Standards.
-The students will explore a variety of topics within the Physical, Life, Earth and Space sciences that correlate with real-world events and natural phenomena.
-The students will develop essential skills such as problem solving and critical and creative thinking.
+Health Sciences & Physiology (3 credits) – Using a STEM-based approach, this course will be a reinforcement of the Science and Engineering Practices that are aligned with the Next Generation Science Standards.
+The students will explore a variety of topics within the Physical, Life, Earth, and Space sciences that correlate with real-world events and natural phenomena.
+The students will develop essential skills such as problem-solving and critical and creative thinking.
 They will also develop collaboration and communication skills.
+This course also provides an introduction to general nutrition, food preparation, supplements, as well as proper nutrition for student-athletes (pre, during, and post-activity).
+There is also a practical component to this with shopping and preparing healthy meals.

 Materials: Various online resources and articles, science journal